dusanj/barcoder/README.md

 # barcoder
 BarCoder is C# Web app for creating EAN-8 and EAN-16 bar codec in vector graphic image format and QR codes in raster format.
-All for use on packages.